1. An overview of the most common types of shirt printing methods

 An overview of the most common types of shirt printing methods

-There are many methods to create t-shirts using conventional and digital technology.
+There are various t-shirt printing methods using conventional and digital technology.
 Six of the most common t-shirt printing techniques used in ecommerce are:

 1. Direct-to-garment printing